gL1nt/Cirrus/README.md

 # Cirrus

 ## Introduction
-Cirrus is an easy to use python script that launches RSA common factor attacks on live hosts.
+Cirrus is an easy-to-use python script that launches RSA common factor attacks on live hosts.
 If a pair of hosts are found to contain a common factor in their moduli, two SSL private certificates are created in the current directory in PEM format.
-Ideal targets for Cirrus include
+Ideal targets for Cirrus include:

-* Subnets belonging to cloud hosting providers who clone the same VM over and over again
+* Subnets belonging to cloud hosting providers who clone the same VM over and over again.
-* Subnets of virtual servers in general
+* Subnets of virtual servers in general.
-* IoT devices
+* IoT devices.

 There is a nonzero probability that at least two targets in a large group of hosts falling into any of the above categories share a common RSA key factor.